maldoinc/wireup/docs/pages/integrations/fastapi/class_based_routes.md

 ```

 1. Define a router for this class.
 Tip: Use `route_class=WireupRoute` if you have dependencies being injected in route handlers (methods decorated with `@router`).
 2. Inject dependencies directly in the constructor.
-Here, `UserProfileService` is a singleton dependency.
+This is a one-time operation and has no runtime overhead.
 3. Request dependencies as usual in FastAPI routes. `AuthenticationService` is a request-scoped dependency, injected using `Injected[T]`.

-!!! tip
 The router instance is a regular FastAPI router so you can handle any connections in your class-based routes,
 including WebSockets.

 ### Integration